Chris-Milan1/Aerodynamic-propeller-simulation-tool/README.md

 ##  How to Run

 ### 1. Prepare Airfoil Data
-Provide a CSV file with airfoil data (Data collected from airfoil tools), like:
+Provide a CSV file with airfoil data (Data collected from airfoil tools, found at http://airfoiltools.com/polar/details?polar=xf-naca2412-il-50000), like:

 ```csv
 Alpha,Cl,Cd